ElisaNguyen/tsa-explanations/README.md

 ### Evaluation of TSA
-TSA's explanatory performance is evaluated according to applicable Co-12 properties[^6]: in correctness (explanation selectivity[^4]), output-completeness, continuity (max-sensitivity[^5] using the Frobenius norm) and compactness.
+TSA's explanatory performance is evaluated according to applicable Co-12 properties[^6]: in correctness (explanation selectivity[^4]), output-completeness, continuity (max-sensitivity[^5] using the Frobenius norm) and compactness (size of the explanation).

-The scripts to run this evaluation are provided in the `tsa` folder.
+The scripts to run this evaluation are provided in the `experiments` folder.

 #### Instructions
 * Create folders `correctness`, `output_completeness`, `continuity` with the subfolders `s`, `ns` and `sam` each.
-* Run `python tsa/correctness_evaluation.py` (long run-time), `python tsa/output_completeness_evaluation.py`, `python tsa/continuity_evaluation.py`.
+* Run `python experiments/correctness_evaluation.py` (long run-time), `python experiments/output_completeness_evaluation.py`, `python experiments/continuity_evaluation.py`.
 * The results will be in the subfolders created before.
-* View the results by running the notebook `tsa/quantitative_analysis_results.ipynb`.
+* View the results by running the notebook `experiments/quantitative_analysis_results.ipynb`.
 The evaluation of compactness is also in this notebook.

 [^1]: Per tutorial of Friedemann Zenke (https://github.com/fzenke/spytorch, License: http://creativecommons.org/licenses/by/4.0/)